vkraucunas/dinkKitchen/README.md

 In repo as mockup1.png

 ##Technologies
-I will be using HTML, CSS, JavaScript, jQuery to build the site structure and functionality.
+I will be using HTML, CSS, Bootstrap, JavaScript, jQuery to build the site structure and functionality.
 I want to build 2 pages: the landing/home page, as well as a pantry items page.
 The homepage will be an interactive long form, that as you make a selection, it scrolls you forward to the next logical step.
 The pantry page will be a static list of pantry staples, simply a complement to the main functionality.

 This project will send AJAX calls to the Trello API, jsonIP.com, freegeoIP.net, and forecast.io.